UniversalDevicesInc/pgc-nodejs-interface/README.md

 async addNode(node), which adds a new node to Polyglot.
 You fist need to instantiate a node using your custom class, which you then pass to addNode.
 This is an async function which allows you to "await" the result and verify if the addNode was successful.

+getStage(), Returns either 'test' or 'prod', whether we are running on pgtest.isy.io or polyglot.isy.io.
+This is the STAGE environment variable.

 getConfig(), Returns a copy of the last config received.